lqc/thinkcspy/source/app_e.rst

 the turtle draw a spiral, or a function to compute the mean and standard deviation of some measurements.

-There are two kinds of functions: fruitful functions *calculate and return a value*, and we use them because we're primarily interested in the value they'll return.
-Non-fruitful functions are used because they *perform actions* that we want done --- e.g. make a turtle draw a rectangle, or print the first thousand prime numbers.
+There are two kinds of functions: fruitful, or value-returning functions *calculate and return a value*, and we use them because we're primarily interested in the value they'll return.
+Void (non-fruitful) functions are used because they *perform actions* that we want done --- e.g. make a turtle draw a rectangle, or print the first thousand prime numbers.
 They always return ``None`` --- a special dummy value.